-- On this respect, TFTA has started its flagship pilot infrastructure program that aims to address the transportation problems through upgrading infrastructure, improving policies and procedures and coordinating approaches to planning and financing.
-The program launched building roads linking eight countries (Botswana, Congo, Malawi, Mozambique, South Africa, Tanzania, Zambia and Zimbabwe) with a total of 10,647 km of roads. - In April 2015, Egypt and Sudan initiated a new border port to facilitate intra-trade between the two countries.
-There are other plans to facilitate inter African trade such as plans to establish what is called the "free space" where three African airline companies can integrate their operations to improve connectivity between African countries. - On the level of lowering trade risk, Africa trade insurance agency (ATI) was established to provide political risk and trade credit risk insurance products with the objective of reducing the business risk and cost of doing business in Africa.
+- TFTA has started its flagship pilot infrastructure program that aims to address the transportation problems through upgrading infrastructure, improving policies and procedures and coordinating approaches to planning and financing.
+The program launched building roads linking eight countries (Botswana, Congo, Malawi, Mozambique, South Africa, Tanzania, Zambia and Zimbabwe) with a total of 10,647 km of roads. - For lowering trade risk, Africa trade insurance agency (ATI) was established to provide political risk and trade credit risk insurance products with the objective of reducing the business risk and cost of doing business in Africa.
 It also targets helping increase investments into African member countries and two-way trade flows between Africa and the world.
 It facilitates exports, foreign direct investment into and trade flows within the continent.
-It succeeded in supporting over USD 17 billion worth of trade and investments across the continent. - There is also co-operation between central banks at the ministerial level to implement the COMESA clearing-house mechanism which will allow the settlement of banking transactions between member States to be done efficiently despite of all the previous developments to enhance the trade and investment exchange within the COMESA.
+It succeeded in supporting over USD17 billion worth of trade and investments across the continent. - Increasing co-operation between central banks to implement the COMESA clearing-house mechanism which will allow the settlement of banking transactions between member States to be done efficiently. - Egypt's Ministry of Trade and Industry opened five new representative offices in Tanzania, Ghana, Uganda, Djibouti, and Côte d'Ivoire, in addition to the establishment of the first logistics center in Kenya to facilitate the movement of trade between Egypt and East Africa. - Egypt has completed the operation of a shipping line with Kenya, aiming to shorten the period for the transfer of Egyptian exports to the Kenyan markets to 10 days from 45 days.